Good days and Bacon ebelskivers with salted caramel

-I spent a significant part of my day yesterday creating this recipe for a contest only to realize I had missed the deadline.
+I spent a significant part of my day creating this recipe for a contest only to realize I had missed the deadline.
 It has been that kind of week or should I say month.
-It is embarrassing to say, but there was also an episode of putting my shorts on backwards and not realizing it until many hours later and an episode of trying to get into a car in the parking lot that did not belong to little old me.
+It is embarrassing to say, but not only did I have an episode of putting my shorts on backwards, bit I did not realize it until many hours later.
+Then, an episode of trying to get into a car in the parking lot that did not belong to little old me.
 Clearly, I am distracted.

 Brain misfires like these make me feel like I am taking a few steps backwards.
 It is an upsurge in grief.
 I know why it is happening.
 It is June and there are lots of graduation parties going on.
 Some of my proudest moments in life were seeing my children graduate from high school and Caitlin from college.
 I so looked forward to William going to college, too.